fourMs/MGT-python/musicalgestures/documentation/_pose.md

 - `threshold` *float, optional* - The normalized confidence threshold that decides whether we keep or discard a predicted point.
 Discarded points get substituted with (0, 0) in the output data.
 Defaults to 0.1.
 - `downsampling_factor` *int, optional* - Decides how much we downsample the video before we pass it to the neural network.
 For example `downsampling_factor=4` means that the input to the network is one-fourth the resolution of the source video.
 Heaviver downsampling reduces rendering time but produces lower quality pose estimation.
 Defaults to 4.
 - `save_data` *bool, optional* - Whether we save the predicted pose data to a file.
 Defaults to True.
-- `data_format` *str or list, optional* - Specifies format of pose-data.
+- `data_format` *str, optional* - Specifies format of pose-data.
 Accepted values are 'csv', 'tsv' and 'txt'.
 For multiple output formats, use list, eg. ['csv', 'txt'].
 Defaults to 'csv'.
 - `save_video` *bool, optional* - Whether we save the video with the estimated pose overlaid on it.
 Defaults to True.
 - `target_name_video` *str, optional* - Target output name for the video.
 Defaults to None (which assumes that the input filename with the suffix "_pose" should be used).
 - `target_name_data` *str, optional* - Target output name for the data.
 Defaults to None (which assumes that the input filename with the suffix "_pose" should be used).
 - `overwrite` *bool, optional* - Whether to allow overwriting existing files or to automatically increment target filenames to avoid overwriting.
 Defaults to False.
+- `colab` *bool, optional* - Whether to enable colab-mode, which will not query user password when downloading models.
+This is to optimize usability in Google Colab.

 #### Returns